What is a WordPress Plugin

 Rank Math is a search engine optimization plugin that will make your life easy when optimizing your website and posts for search engines.
 Apart from being an SEO plugin, it also offers features such as redirection, search console, Site analysis and using which you can get access to insights that will help you improve your site.
 And the best part is all of this information is available inside your WordPress dashboard.

-Pinterest is a social media – visual search engine that has a potential to drive traffic to your site and hence cannot be ignored.
+Pinterest is a social media – visual search engine that has the potential to drive traffic to your site and hence cannot be ignored.
 Just like SEO, it is recommended you focus on this platform from day 1.

 To increase your reach on Pinterest, you will have to optimize the images on your site and that can be a little tricky as WordPress does not allow you to add custom pin descriptions anywhere.
 Also, as Pinterest favors new content, creating multiple pin images for a post is necessary.
 However, if add multiple images to a blog post it will look spammy.
 Now, for solving these problems you need Tasty Pins plugin.